Ashton-W/Ashton-W.github.io/_posts/2015-3-3-Xcode-DerivedData.md

 title: Xcode DerivedData
 ---

 The go-to fix for random build issues and bugs in Xcode is to delete the *DerivedData* directory.
-The shortcut for that is holding alt/option with the **Product** menu open: *Clean Build Folder*, or the keyboard shortcut `⌥⌘⇧K`[#1]
+The shortcut for that is holding alt/option with the **Product** menu open: *Clean Build Folder*, or the keyboard shortcut `⌥⌘⇧K`.

 The venerable *DerivedData* directory is the Xcode equivalent of the *build* directory from your *Makefile* days.
 Except, by default it is not relative to your project source.
 Instead, it is in a unique (as in UUID) location under `~/Library/Developer/Xcode/`.